Filial cannibalism

 Filial cannibalism occurs when an adult individual of a species consumes all or part of the young of its own species or immediate offspring.
-Filial cannibalism occurs in many animal species ranging from mammals to insects, and is especially prevalent in various species of fish.
-Exact evolutionary purpose of the practice in those species is unclear and there is no verifiable consensus among zoologists; it is agreed upon though that it may have, or may have had at some point in species' evolutionary history, certain evolutionary and ecological implications.
+Filial cannibalism occurs in many species ranging from mammals to insects, and is especially prevalent in various types of fish species with males that engage in egg guardianship.
+The exact purpose of the practice in those species is uncertain, but zoologists have proposed several explanations based on evolutionary and ecological principles.

 Types

 Total

 Total or whole clutch cannibalism occurs when a parent consumes its entire brood.
-This usually occurs when a brood is smaller or of lesser quality.
+This usually occurs when a brood is small or of lower quality.
 The most obvious purpose of total or whole clutch cannibalism is the termination of care for the parents.
 The main benefit of this action can only be an investment in the future reproduction of potentially larger or healthier broods.

 Partial

 Partial clutch cannibalism occurs when a parent consumes a part of its offspring.
 "Parental manipulation of brood size may allow the parent the maximize lifetime reproductive output by adjusting current reproductive costs in favour of future survival and subsequent opportunities for reproduction."
 Unlike total or whole clutch cannibalism, partial clutch cannibalism invests in both current and future reproduction.
-Male parents, particularly male fish, may eat some of their offspring "complete his current parental cycle, and remain in sufficiently good condition to engage in further breeding cycles."
+Male parents, particularly male fish, may eat some of their offspring to complete their "current parental cycle, and remain in sufficiently good condition to engage in further breeding cycles."

 Benefits

+The following potential benefits of filial cannibalism have been suggested by zoologists: